leon0241/leon-latex-notes/README.md

 <!-- such a shameless self promotion u dickhead -->
 <!-- ur lucky i didn't replace ur kofi with mine mate -->
 ## Links to 2-page Exam Sheets <i>Made by [Louis!](https://github.com/AulrenT)</i>
-*NB - These notes are optimised for printing on UoE Altalink C8035 printers with margins set to 'Minimum' in printing setup.
-Printing another way may cause clipping issues - test before relying on it.*
+*NB - These PDFs do not have sufficient margin for many printers and will be cropped (I optimised for myself) - ensure you set appropriate margins in your print dialogue - test before you rely on it*
 <details>
     <summary>Year 3</summary>
     <ul>